MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Methodology

 \subsection{Quality Control}

-The quality control module verified linguistic fidelity, privacy, role labeling, and split hygiene.
-A domain-adapted end-to-end ASR model transcribed the user view and forced alignment anchored word timings to the conversation waveform to produce CTM files consistent with RTTM \cite{ctm_sctk,nist_rttm}.
+Quality control verified linguistic fidelity, privacy, role labeling, and split hygiene.
+A domain-adapted end-to-end ASR model transcribed the user view.
+We applied forced alignment on the conversation view to obtain word timings and produced CTM files consistent with RTTM \cite{ctm_sctk,nist_rttm}.
 Annotators followed predefined rules.
-TTS leakage resulting from AEC failures was not considered user speech.
+TTS leakage caused by AEC failures was not considered user speech.
 Segments with acoustic ambiguity or ASR confidence below 0.90 were marked unclear.
-Text normalization accounted for numerals, dates, units, drug names, and abbreviations while maintaining alignment with audio.
-This preserved semantic-acoustic correspondence across modalities and improved data quality.
+Text normalization handled numerals, dates, units, drug names, and abbreviations while preserving alignment with audio.
+This preserved semantic-acoustic correspondence and improved data quality.
 De-identification replaced personal identifiers with placeholders.
-Dual validation was applied using human annotators and LLM.
-Session-level splits were enforced when both speakers spoke concurrently.
+Dual validation used human annotators and an LLM.
+We enforced session-level splits to avoid leakage when user and agent spoke concurrently.
 Each release included raw conversation audio, user segments, RTTM and CTM files, normalized transcripts with placeholders, and a manifest of known artifacts.